Happy Gilmore poster

 The inciting incident occurs at 10 minutes when Grandmother's house is being repossessed by the IRS.
 Happy learns he has only a few weeks to raise $270,000 or she loses everything.
 The status quo collapses..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Happy decides to join the pro golf tour and signs with Chubbs as his coach.
+This indicates the protagonist's commitment to Happy decides to join the pro golf tour and signs with Chubbs as his coach.
 Active choice to enter the world of professional golf to save his grandmother's house., moving from reaction to action.

 The Collapse moment at 65 minutes (71% through) represents the emotional nadir.
 Here, Chubbs Peterson falls to his death out a window.
 Happy loses his mentor and father figure.
-"Whiff of death" - literal death of the one person who believed in Happy and guided his transformation., illustrates the protagonist at their lowest point.
+"Whiff of death" - literal death of the one person who believed in Happy and guided his transformation., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 78% of the runtime.
 Chubbs' ghost appears with inspiring wisdom.
 Abraham Lincoln also appears, telling Happy to win "for all of us."
 Happy synthesizes Chubbs' lessons about controlling his emotions with his natural talent.
 Finds peace and purpose beyond money., demonstrating the transformation achieved throughout the journey.